ZandBraxton/100-days-of-code/log.md

 **Today's Progress**: Worked on battleship project

 **Thoughts:** managed to implement the collision checking!
 Also made the enemy ship placement random.
 Started on hover when placing ships, need to start design soon

+### Day 91: October 2, 2021

+**Today's Progress**: Worked on battleship project

+**Thoughts:** nearing the finish line.
+Started implementing design, game functions all work good.
+Had frustrating issues getting img assets to work, but figured it out in the end.